1977 Tampa Bay Buccaneers season: Week 13: at New Orleans Saints

 Although favored by 11 points, the New Orleans Saints did not get a first down until midway through the second quarter, and did not get past midfield until nearly the end of the half.
 The Buccaneers began their first five drives in Saints territory, scoring on two Dave Green field goals, and a five-yard pass from Gary Huff to Morris Owens that capped off a 71-yard drive.
 Mike Washington made it 20–0 early in the second half, returning an interception 45 yards for a touchdown.
 The Buccaneers also recovered a fumble, and had six interceptions in all.
 Their three interception return touchdowns, with Richard Wood and Greg Johnson also scoring, tied an NFL record.
 Before the game, John McKay had read the team an article in which Saints’ quarterback Archie Manning stated that it would be disgraceful to lose to Tampa Bay.
 Inspired by the statements, the Buccaneer defense yelled, "It's disgraceful!
 It's disgraceful!" at him as the clock wound down.
 Saints coach Hank Stram was so outraged at the defeat he allegedly ordered the game film burned.
-The Buccaneers won their first game in franchise history in this game and officially ending a 0-26 losing streak.
+The Buccaneers won their first game in franchise history in this game and officially ended a 0–26 losing streak.